thorvg/thorvg/CONTRIBUTING.md

     We introduced new method Paint::composite() to support composite behaviors. </br>
     This allows paints to composite with other paints instances. </br>
-    Composite behaviors depends on its compoite method type. </br>
+    Composite behaviors depend on its composite method type. </br>
     Here we firstly introduced "ClipPath" method to support clipping by path unit of paint.</br>

     tagetPaint->composite(srcPaint, CompositeMethod::ClipPath);</br>